[Graham Stringer in the Chair]

 My proposition is simple: that the United Kingdom considers over the long term the adoption of the balanced budget rule, set in statute, which requires Government to spend only as much as they raise, over a set agreed period, and that there will be consequences if they fail to do that.
 That would not be an aim or an ambition, but a hard rule, which would be flexible only inasmuch as anything can be flexible when it is set down in law.
 To be provocative, if we were so minded we might even consider tying any attempt to change future legislation—presumably by a spendthrift Government eager to give out sweeties or goodies to buy votes—to a referendum of the people themselves, given that we have become so adept at referendums in recent years.
 That would certainly focus minds.

 What is the point of legislating on this issue?
 First, we should all have a moral problem with excessive Government debt.
 The United Kingdom’s general Government gross debt in September 2018 was, according to the Office for National Statistics, about £1.8 trillion, which is equivalent to about 85% of our country’s GDP.
-Last year we borrowed, and therefore added, about £40 billion to that figure.
+Last year we borrowed, and therefore added to that figure, about £40 billion.
 In the last couple of decades, our debt as a proportion of GDP has risen from approximately 40% to more than 80%.
 Those may be just numbers, but they have real-life and real-world implications.

 I acknowledge the challenges that the Government have had in trying to get the country’s deficit under control.
 My party remains resolutely of the view that the Administration prior to 2010 both mismanaged the country’s finances and failed to prepare for the inevitable recession, which could not be avoided given that mere mortals cannot abolish the cycle of boom and bust, and given the well-recited failure to mend the roof when the sun was shining.
 I support the Government’s deficit strategy and the work they continue to do to manage it down.
 It has proved a difficult issue to resolve, but we should acknowledge the important milestone that we hit this year, which is that debt as a proportion of GDP is falling for the first time in many years.